keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

    f.
 Trash icon to delete all annotations

+7. Collapse / Expand the toolbar as per preference.

-6. Once the meeting is over, hit the animated record icon to stop enhan(t).
+8. Once the meeting is over, hit the animated record icon to stop enhan(t).
 A zip file containing the meeting data is downloaded in your default download location.